-I previously wrote a piece on how to apply for a Schengen visa at the German Embassy which includes a brief intro about Schengen visa and the different types of Schengen visa.
+I previously wrote a piece on how to apply for a Schengen visa at the German Embassy and Schengen visa at the Dutch Embassy which includes a brief intro about Schengen visa and the different types of Schengen visa.

 A recent study published in The Economists shows that France is one of the easiest countries when it comes to Schengen visa application approval.
 So you might want to apply at the French embassy when you’re planning a major eurotrip to have higher chances of bagging that seemingly elusive Schengen visa.

 Shawi wants to add quickly though that applying for a Schengen visa at the Austrian Embassy was more relaxing, and the staff friendlier.

 NOTE: This article will only focus on tourist visa application.
 If you’re going to France to study or get married, you need to prepare a set of other documents.
 Please check the French embassy website for more info.

 When can I apply for a Schengen visa at the French embassy?

 You can apply as early as 3 months before your planned entry.